Peter-Vought/Django_Made_Easy_deployment/README.md

 ## 5 NGINX setup

   Now that Gunicorn is set up, we need to configure Nginx to pass traffic to the process.
-  We will start by creating and opening a new server block in Nginx’s <i>sites-available</i>
+  We will start by creating and opening a new server block in Nginx’s *sites-available*
   directory:

   ***``Ubuntu 20.04.5 LTS terminal``***